vippsas/vipps-psp-api/vipps-psp-api.md

 ## Status Updates

-To provide a consistent end user experience it is important that Vipps is notified by changes to the payment status when it is captured, cancelled or refunded:
+To provide a consistent end user experience, it is important that Vipps is notified by changes to the payment status when it is captured, cancelled, or refunded:
 [`POST:/v3/psppayments/updatestatus`](https://vippsas.github.io/vipps-psp-api/#/Vipps_PSP_API/updatestatusUsingPOST)

-Vipps also provides an endpoint to check the payment status:
+Vipps also provides an endpoint allowing you to check the payment status:
 [`GET:/v3/psppayments/{pspTransactionId}/details`](https://vippsas.github.io/vipps-psp-api/#/Vipps_PSP_API/getPSPPaymentDetailsUsingGET)

 For customers upgrading from the PSP API v1: It is ok to call `updateStatus`